Inefficient OR utilization’s dramatic impact on revenue

 So we did some math to help visualize how scheduling just one procedure using a generic surgical term – craniotomy – can lighten a health system’s ledger.

-For more examples, and to learn how a robust surgical scheduling dictionary can help mitigate issues like case duration inaccuracies, read our latest insight brief: The times they are a changin’: The impact of case duration inaccuracies on surgical departments.
+For more examples, and to learn how a robust surgical scheduling dictionary can help mitigate issues like case duration inaccuracies, read our latest insight brief: Time is money: The impact of case duration inaccuracies on surgical departments.